 Just be respectful with the placement of your stuff.

 The campground also has designated spots for a reason.
-They are trying to make less of a footprint on the forest, so be respectful of this.
+They are trying to make less of a footprint on the forest, so respect this.

 Follow the campground rules regarding how many vehicles are allowed per site.
 Nobody wants to camp next to a used car lot.